tamberg/microbit-intro/README.md

 ## Get started
 - Open https://makecode.microbit.org/
-- Connect micro:bit via USB
+- Connect the micro:bit to your computer via USB
-- Save .hex file to "USB Drive"
+- Download the .hex file to the "MICROBIT" drive
+- Wait for the micro:bit's LED to stop blinking

 <img src="images/ide.png" width="512" />